kentor/www.kentor.dev/_posts/2014-05-31-clipping-backgrounds-with-css-masks.md

 </div>
 ```

-I will elaborate a bit on how this works.
-CSS masks work by specifying an image to use for the mask.
-An opaque pixel in the mask image will tell the browser to render the corresponding pixel of the element; a transparent pixel in the mask will have the opposite effect.
-We can see this effect by using a transparent to opaque striped image as the mask to our ness logo:
+Evidently, this effect is achieved by CSS masks which I shall elaborate.
+CSS masks are specified by multiple css properties starting with `-webkit-mask-`, the most important of which is the mask image specified by `-webkit-mask-image`.
+An opaque pixel in the mask image tells the browser to render the corresponding pixel of the element; a transparent pixel in the mask image has the opposite effect.
+We can see this by using a transparent-to-opaque striped image as the mask of our element with the ness image:

 <div style="text-align: center">
   Image: <div style="display: inline-block; border: 1px solid black; vertical-align: middle;">